The Evolution of Aging in the U.S.

 Over the past six decades, the U.S. system of care for older adults has evolved in ways that no longer align with increasing longevity and extended periods of frailty.
 Originally designed to provide continuous, long‑term care, nursing homes have been reshaped into highly specialized, short‑term, rehabilitation‑focused facilities.
 As assisted living and home‑based services have also narrowed their scope, care settings no longer overlap, leaving older adults to face significant gaps as their needs change.

-The actual dynamic that is shaping modern aging is the Law of Interchangeable Interventions, that describes the wide array of interventions that operate inside the body, outside the body, and beside the individual.
+The actual dynamic that is shaping modern aging is the Law of Interchangeable Interventions, which describes the wide array of interventions that operate inside the body, outside the body, and beside the individual.
 This dynamic allows people to remain at home safely and less expensively by enabling them to continually fill potential gaps by selecting interventions that are least expensive, least medicalized, and most consistent with earlier life.
 CarersUK’s Jointly is a practical app designed to enable families to manage and coordinate all the various needs and interventions.

 Outmoded Myths Masking the Rise of Aging’s Community Leadership